aseemgautam/aseemgautam/README.md

 ### Hello <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px" height="20px">

-I am creative, hands-on developer who is passionate about software engineering, building products that are easy to use, delight users and solve real world problems.
-Though not a designer by profession, I have keen interest in usability & user experience (application/software design).

-Stared programming & graphic design in high school (1997).
+I am a software architect / CTO with over 10 years of experience in full stack development & leading product cycle from conception to completion.
+Extensive experience in leading teams of 5-15+ members through multiple product launches.

-Professionally, I have a diverse work experience (~15 years) from building products like forex trading systems, bitcoin miner to working as CTO for a funded startup.
+Professionally, I have diverse work experience from building complex products like forex trading systems, a bitcoin miner, working as a technical architect & lead for an enterprise react native application to a CTO for a funded startup.

-Recently I worked as a technical architect (& lead) of a multi million $ mobile app build in React Native for STC (Saudi Telecom Company).
-At present I am helping a few international companies build their engineering teams.

-Personal Projects - <a href="https://imagecompressor.io">ImageCompressor.io</a>, <a href="https://covidtracking.in">CovidTracking.in</a>

 <a href="https://stackoverflow.com/users/213469/aseem-gautam"><img src="https://stackoverflow.com/users/flair/213469.png" width="208" height="58" alt="profile for Aseem Gautam at Stack Overflow, Q&amp;A for professional and enthusiast programmers" title="profile for Aseem Gautam at Stack Overflow, Q&amp;A for professional and enthusiast programmers"></a>
 <!--